antimof/UxPlay/README.md

 [https://cmake.org/download/](https://cmake.org/download/).

-First get the latest MacOS release of GStreamer-1.0 from [https://gstreamer.freedesktop.org/download/](https://gstreamer.freedesktop.org/download/).
+First get the latest macOS release of GStreamer-1.0 from [https://gstreamer.freedesktop.org/download/](https://gstreamer.freedesktop.org/download/).
-Install both the MacOS runtime and development installer packages.
+Install both the macOS runtime and development installer packages.
 Assuming that the latest release is 1.18.4 they are ```gstreamer-1.0-1.18.4-x86_64.pkg``` and ```gstreamer-1.0-devel-1.18.4-x86_64.pkg```.
 Click on them to install (they install to /Library/FrameWorks/GStreamer.framework).